ceekeh/Linkedin-Devops/README.md

 Ticket:                  ********** 17:36
   Create 3 appservers using terraform.
   Use ansible to create ansible_user in the servers.
+***1.04 .... we can use playbooks to achieve this task

+  43:00
+************* while your creating the server it comes with a default user

+  ANSIBLE CONCEPTS:
+1. Ansible commands:

     UsersMGT
     FilesMGT
     deploymentMGT
-    ServicesMGT
-    PackagesMGT

-  Ansible concepts:
-1. Ansible commands:
+    ServicesMGT ...  the command ...........     free -m falls under sysytem mgt PackagesMGT

-2. Ansible modules: are python scripts that can be invoke in playbooks modules = ping / shell / command / apt / yum / copy
+3. Ansible modules: are python scripts that can be invoke in playbooks modules = ping / shell / command / apt / yum / copy

+    eg
+instead of using shell i can use command i can use the command module : ansible web -m command -a "df -h" -i myhosts OR i Can use only the arguments and it will still work: ansible web -a "df -h" -i myhosts

+  ping / :
+       ansible all -m ping
+    command / :
+       ansible all -m commad -a "ping"
+       ansible all -m shell -a "ping"

+       shell / :
+       ansible all -m shell -a "ping"
+       ansible docker -m shell -a "apt install docker.io" service/systemd / systemctl / :
+       ansible db -m service -a "name=sshd state=restarted" ansible db -m systemd -a "name=httpd state=started" copy :
+ ansible app -m copy -a "src=/home/ansible/app.war dest=/opt/tomcat/webapps/" ansible web -m copy -a "src=/home/ansible/index.html dest=/var/www/html/"
+    yum / apt / package:
+      ansible app -m yum -a "name=httpd state=present" ansible app -m yum -a "name=httpd state=absent" ansible docker -m apt -a "name=docker.i state=present"

+THE DEFAULT MODULES are:
+  command and setups modules

 3. playbooks:
 ============
 Playbooks